VersusCenter

 • Fastest JavaScript execution and page load times

-• Seamless sync with Google account and ecosystem
+• Seamless sync across devices with Google Account

 Cons

-• High memory consumption, especially with many tabs
+• High memory consumption, especially with multiple tabs

-• Limited privacy by default; collects user data
+• Limited privacy by default; Google collects extensive usage data

 Market Share